James Parker Jones

-James Parker Jones (born July 3, 1940) is an American lawyer and jurist serving as a senior United States district judge of the United States District Court for the Western District of Virginia and a Judge of the United States Foreign Intelligence Surveillance Court.
-He served as a Judge of the United States Alien Terrorist Removal Court from 2016 to 2021.
+James Parker Jones (born July 3, 1940) is an American lawyer and jurist serving as a senior United States district judge of the United States District Court for the Western District of Virginia.
+He served as a judge of the United States Foreign Intelligence Surveillance Court from 2015 to 2022.
+He served as a judge of the United States Alien Terrorist Removal Court from 2016 to 2021.

 Early life and education

 Jones was born in Tampa, Florida.
 He received an Artium Baccalaureus degree in psychology from Duke University in 1962 and a Bachelor of Laws from the University of Virginia School of Law in 1965.

 Career

 Jones was an assistant commonwealth attorney general of Virginia from 1965 to 1966.
 He was a law clerk for Judge Clement Haynsworth of the United States Court of Appeals for the Fourth Circuit from 1966 to 1968.
 He was in private practice in Abingdon, Virginia from 1968 to 1971, and in Bristol, Virginia, from 1971 to 1995.
 He was a member of the Senate of Virginia from 1983 to 1988.
 He also served on the Virginia State Board of Education from 1990 to 1996.